 There will be no shortage of hungry customers for EXR assuming it can prove up the true scale of this gas resource.

-Sitting within Elixir’s PSC is the Rio Tinto (ASX: RIO) operated Oyu Tolgoi mine, which is currently importing electricity from China, yet is required by government to source a local Mongolian energy supply.
+Sitting within Elixir’s PSC is the Rio Tinto (ASX: RIO) operated Oyu Tolgoi mine, which is currently importing electricity from China, yet is required by the Mongolian government to source a local energy supply.

-EXR’s current exploration program was designed to be the most technically advanced ever conducted for CBM, or coal seam gas (CSG) — as it is known in Australia.
+EXR’s current exploration program was designed to be the most technically advanced ever conducted for CBM (coal seam gas (CSG), as it is known in Australia).
 Each well is expected to take 15 to 20 days to complete and will involve substantial coring.